PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_core_cleanup_yolo_decode_stats`.
 The core-progress boundary, their exact order, and the captured consecutive-Mul successor are unchanged.

+Terminal quantization cleanup appears as two ordered pairs: once in core cleanup and once after late recovery sweeps.
+Each pair normalizes terminal Transpose/Dequantize boundaries, then transactionally removes exact-grid terminal Quantize/Dequantize pairs before Conv-affine folding.
+The sanitizer returns two counters and the runner one; all four caller results are currently discarded.
+Characterization fixes both occurrence pairs, their shared callback contracts, and their distinct preceding boundaries before implementation.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes